chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 .. image:: images/void_frac2.png
    :width: 49%

-This results in the PCm being discontinuous in space and time.
+This results in the PCM being discontinuous in space and time.
 The void fraction in a cell using PCM can be written as:

 .. math::
     \varepsilon_f = 1 - \frac{\sum_{i}^{n_p} V_{p,i}}{V_\Omega}